JoJoMai/DSA-Taxonomies/README.md

-# DSA Practice - The Ultimate Algorithm Pattern Taxonomy
+# DSA Practice - The Algorithm Pattern Taxonomy

 > **A comprehensive, hierarchically-organized collection of Data Structures & Algorithms patterns for technical interview preparation and competitive programming mastery.**